Richard René Silvin is a Palm Beach Historian, an expert of the Duke and Duchess of Windsor, and on the SS Normandie.

-In my new book, I explore the history of the 1930s French Line flagship, the SS Normandie.
+In my latest book, I explore the history of the 1930s French Line flagship, the SS Normandie.
 This coffee table book with 265 pictures allows readers to feel as if they were aboard the short-lived, stunning, Deco-styled, “floating palace”, surrounded by many of her famous passengers.

 The book ends with the true story of Normandie’s tragic “death” in WW2.
-Dramatic even today is the horrific image of America’s only large troop carrier lying on her side in New York City only two months after Pearl Harbor, and the futile efforts to salvage her.
+Dramatic even today, is the horrific image of America’s only large troop carrier lying on her side in New York City, only two months after Pearl Harbor, and the futile efforts to salvage her.